 Once they receive an invite and activate their account, they can begin spending based on your program's start date.

-There are more stipends than just a health and wellness stipend.
-Do a Google search for “top perks” and tucked inside almost every single list in plain sight are a surprising number of perk stipends.
+If you do a quick Google search for “top perks," tucked inside almost every single list in plain sight are a surprising number of perk stipends.

 So what are the other types of stipends or allowances?